Applying for Admission: Bachelor’s Degree Programs

 Students will be changed to major status when they are in good standing and have completed 14 credits at the 100 level or above with a C (2.0) average or higher; 9 of the 14 credits must satisfy the general education requirements.

 Students accepted to bachelor’s programs that do not select a major will be admitted as general studies students.
 Students receiving GI assistance or veterans’ benefits may be required to change to a declared major to keep their benefits award.
-Students must have declared a major to participate in the Western Undergraduate Exchange program.

 A transfer student is defined as someone coming into the university who has been a degree student at any other institution prior to the semester applied for.
 Students with more than 30 university semester credit hours must only submit prior college transcript(s).
 Students with less than 30 semester credits must submit high school transcripts and test scores in addition to their college transcripts, and will be evaluated based on all three.
 Transfer students are eligible for admission to a bachelor’s program if they have a 2.0 GPA in their previous course work and left their previous institution(s) in good standing.
 If applying to a technical or scientific program, students may need to present a higher grade average and proof that they have completed appropriate background courses before they will be admitted.
 Admission status for students who have attended an unaccredited postsecondary institution will be determined on an individual basis.
 See Transferring Credits for more information.